Expert-guided Clinical Text Augmentation via Query-Based Model Collaboration

 Researchers have increasingly adopted LLMs for generating synthetic text data due to their concept-understanding and instruction-following capabilities~\citep{dai2025auggpt,feder2023data, li2024empowering, si2025unified}.
 The preference for LLM usage is also from inherent challenges of data augmentation in natural language processing tasks, where traditional static augmentation techniques, e.g., synonym substitution, are not broadly effective~\citep{okimura2022impact}.
 Despite their usefulness, LLM factual errors remain a persistent issue: Generated text may alter critical information in the original text or produce false content~\citep{shen2023chatgpt, yu2023large}.
 While these risks are well-documented, existing methods for ensuring the safety and reliability of LLM-augmented data in high-stakes applications remain inadequate, lacking domain-specific safeguards.

-In this paper, we examine the distinctive requirements for LLM-based data augmentation in high-stakes domains, with a focus on preserving critical information and ensuring factual correctness.
+In this work, we examine the distinctive requirements for LLM-based data augmentation in high-stakes domains, with a focus on preserving critical information and ensuring factual correctness.
 Our study centers on clinical note processing for medical applications, where LLMs have been used to generate counterfactual notes to improve clinical prediction model training~\citep{feder2023data}.
 However, general-purpose LLMs often lack the domain expertise necessary to produce safe, high-quality synthetic data.
 To address this challenge, we propose a novel data augmentation framework that achieves both safety and efficiency through model collaboration~\citep{li2024quantityqualityboostingllm}: we inject expert-level knowledge via a lightweight "weak expert" model (BERT-based) that supervises the LLM's generation process.
 This approach provides domain-specific safeguards for improved augmentation quality while maintaining computational efficiency.
 We empirically show that our proposed augmentation method using dual model-collaboration produces safer and factually consistent augmented data, outperforming existing baselines across multiple benchmarks and tasks.